 When we had our oldest, I had never heard of awake windows – I only knew of tired cues.
 I knew that overtiredness could be really rough, so I watched for tired cues ridiculously closely.

-The problem with just following tired cues, however, is that some babies show tired cues way too early, some show them way too late (hello, overtired!), and some babies simply don’t sleepy cues at all.
-Not helpful!
+The problem with just following tired cues, however, is that some babies show tired cues way too early, some show them way too late (hello, overtired!), and some babies simply don’t show any sleepy cues at all.

 Because while they may be showing those tired cues, there’s a good chance they’re not tired enough.
 And when little ones aren’t tired enough, they could either struggle to fall asleep all the more, and/or have a really short nap due to a lack of sleep pressure.
 And we don’t want either of those to happen!
 So we start with their age-appropriate awake window and see how they do from there.